- What is a colostomy?

 - If you are hospitalized while you have a colostomy

 - Telling others about your colostomy

 - What to wear when you have a colostomy

 - Returning to work after getting a colostomy

 - Intimacy and sexuality when you have a colostomy

 - Playing sports and staying active with a colostomy

 - To learn more

-There are many ways to better understand your life with a colostomy.
+There are many ways to better understand and manage life with a colostomy.
 Your doctor and ostomy nurse are important sources of information and support.
-A lot of information can also be found at various Web sites, such as those listed in the “To learn more” section.
+A lot of information can also be found on various websites, such as those listed in the “To learn more” section.

-A special source of help with your adjustment is an ostomy visitor.
-The visitor is a person who, like you, has had colostomy surgery.
+Talking with someone who has gone through the same experience can help, too.
+Look for an ostomy visitor program in your area.
+This is a program that matches you with a volunteer who, like you, has a colostomy.
 They can answer many of your questions about day-to-day life.
-Your ostomy visitor has successfully adapted to the changes that ostomy surgery makes, and can help you adjust, too.
+Your ostomy visitor has successfully adapted to the changes that come with ostomy surgery, and can help you adjust, too.
 Taking part in an ostomy support group can also be very helpful.
 It allows you to share your feelings and ask questions as you learn to live with your colostomy.
 It also lets you share your successes with others who may need the benefit of your experience.
 Most ostomy visitor programs and support groups are sponsored by local chapters of the United Ostomy Associations of America (UOAA).